Rockula: Plot

 Ralph and Mona have dinner with Phoebe and her latest beau, which proves awkward as Phoebe makes no secret of her unnaturally long life, referring to things such as George Washington's bedroom prowess and speaking to Mona as if she's known her for years.
 The evening culminates in an impromptu musical number by Phoebe.
 On the drive home, rather than have Mona think he and his mother are crazy, he reveals that he is a vampire and tells her the details of the curse.
 Mona is skeptical until Ralph half-transforms into a bat in front of her.
 Disturbed by this, Mona drives off and leaves town.
 Halloween comes and Rockula is scheduled to perform.
 Stanley appears, dressed as a pirate, with a hambone, having been directed to do so by Madame Ben-Wa.
 Mona, having admitted that she loves Ralph returns and meets him on stage, only to be kidnapped and carted away by Stanley, who prepares to place her in the cryogenic freezing chamber.
 Ralph's reflection tells him where to find Mona and he comes to the rescue.
 Stanley and Ralph duel with Stanley wielding the hambone and Ralph wielding the rhinestone peg-leg.
 Madame Ben-Wa is then revealed to be Phoebe, who has orchestrated the curse for years, scared that Ralph will leave the nest.
 Phoebe apologizes, realizing that she needs to let Ralph grow up, but is knocked out by Stanley.
 Ralph then again half-transforms into a bat, scaring Stanley into falling into his own freezing chamber.
 Having saved Mona's life the curse is broken, and the two leave the club together happily.

-Ralph's reflection has had enough and smashes his way out of the mirror dressed as Elvis Presley in a rhinestone jumpsuit and performs a final number as Rockula.
+Just before the end credits Ralph's reflection has had enough of being trapped in the mirror and smashes his way out of it, making his way to our world dressed as Elvis Presley in a rhinestone jumpsuit, and subsequently performs a final number as Rockula with all the band members.